 Warrior captures the very best and worst of sport; how competition and dedication can make us better people and help us connect with one another, but also how damaging that drive to succeed can be on the athlete and those around them.
 Gavin O’Connor’s movie depicts the action in the ring through phenomenal choreography and is absolutely shattering on an emotional level, too, as Hardy, Joel Edgerton, and Nick Nolte (both Star Wars series alumni) deliver top-drawer performances in this family feud for the ages.

 And there’s the final whistle on our list of the best sports movies of all time.
-If you’re feeling ready for more action, step into the ring with our guide to the Creed 3 release date or dive into our guide on the Welcome to Wrexham season 2 release date for more football drama.
+If you’re feeling ready for more action, dive into our guide on the Welcome to Wrexham season 2 release date for more football drama.
 We also have a guide breaking down the best new movies 2023 has to offer, and you can check out our Gran Turismo review to see what we thought of the newest sports movie to hit the screen.